Frances Black: Solo career

 Black received rave reviews while on tour in Australia and New Zealand in March 1993 with 20 other Irish artists, in a Guinness celebration of Irish music.
 This resulted in a record deal from the Irish label Dara Records.
 She released her first solo album in 1994, Talk to Me.
 It became an instant hit, selling over 100,000 copies and spending eight weeks at number one in her native Ireland.
-The album contained four Nanci Griffith songs (which were unrecorded by Nanci at the time of the release), one Vince Gill song and John Lennon's "Intuition".
-However, it was her cover of the Christie Hennessy song, "All the Lies That You Told Me", that received the most attention and it signalled the arrival of Black as a major new talent.
+The album contained four Nanci Griffith-penned songs, one Vince Gill song and John Lennon's "Intuition".
+However, it was her cover of the Christie Hennessy song, "All the Lies That You Told Me", that received the most attention.
 Talk to Me was released in the UK and United States also, where she toured in 1994.

-In March 1995, Black's second solo also, The Sky Road, was released in Ireland, UK and United States.
+Black released her second solo album, The Sky Road, in 1995.
 She was the recipient of the 'Best Album by a Female' award, by the IRMA.
 Due to her rising popularity in America, she embarked on her second solo tour there in 1995.
-Among Ms. Black's most successful singles are re-recordings of Acker Bilk's "Stranger on the Shore" in 1996 and in 1997, the Yvonne Elliman-popularized tune "Love Me, Please".
+Among Ms. Black's most successful singles are re-recordings of Acker Bilk's "Stranger on the Shore" in 1996 and 1997, the Yvonne Elliman-popularized tune "Love Me, Please".
 1997 saw the release of Black's album The Smile on Your Face.
 It contained songs written by numerous Irish, English and American songwriters.
 The follow-up album was 1998's Don't Get Me Wrong, which was released in the UK under Sony Records and was her fourth solo effort.
 It once again cemented Ms. Black's reputation as an international performer, becoming as revered as her older sister Mary.

-2001 brought the release of a compilation, The Best of Frances Black, on Dara-Dolphin Records.
-The album included 16 tracks from her recordings with Arcady and The Black Family, as well as her solo recordings.
+A compilation, The Best of Frances Black, was released in 2001 by Dara-Dolphin Records.
+The album included 16 tracks from her throughout her career.
 Her two most recent albums How High the Moon (2003) and This Love Will Carry (2006) have also sold well in Ireland and Black toured the United States in support of the recordings.
-Her latest compilation, The Essential Frances Black (2008), went platinum and contained 40 of her most popular songs.
+Her latest compilation, The Essential Frances Black (2008), went platinum, and contained 40 of her most popular songs.